 According to the Mayo Clinic, blepharoplasty, or Bleph for short, is a surgery that repairs droopy eyelids and often involves removing excess skin, muscle, and fat from around the eyes.

 And because it is relatively easy to achieve at an affordable cost, it’s a popular solution for many.

-And while it’s predominantly the over 55s who are seeking to have surgery, the procedure is also favoured by many thousands of under 30s – including teenagers – who may want to create a different look, improve symmetry or correct puffiness or shadows – conditions that may have been inherited.
+Conversely, the procedure is also favored by many thousands of under 30’s – including teenagers – who may want to create a different look, improve symmetry, or correct puffiness or shadows – conditions that may have been inherited.